 Serve hot in custard glasses, and with hand sponge fingers.

 Italians have modernized their zabaglione by adding fruit, nuts, flavored sauces, and gelato.
-Zabaglione makes a terrific base for a wonderful flavor creation.
+It makes a terrific base for a wonderful flavor creation.

-However, the traditional Italian zabaglione is made simply with egg yolks, white granulated sugar, and Marsala wine.
+However, the traditional version is made simply with egg yolks, white granulated sugar, and Marsala wine.
 Some cooks make it with a little maraschino liqueur.
-It's really an egg custard that has been whipped to make it very light and sweetened.
-So basic, so delicious.